COVID-19 Symptom: Cough

 A COVID cough is one of the earliest and most frequent symptoms of an infection with the coronavirus.

-If you suspect that you have COVID-19, it is important to test.
+If you suspect that you have COVID-19, it's essential to test.
 Testing can confirm a diagnosis and allow you to take the necessary precautions to prevent the spread of the virus.
 Additionally, getting tested gives you the chance to start the road to recovery quicker, including obtaining therapies that may prevent you from developing severe COVID-19.

 FAQs